kbilsted/StatePrinter/README.md

 # 2. Configuration

-Now, this is the fun part.
 Most of the inner workings of the StatePrinter is configurable.
 The configuration can be broken down to three parts each of which represents a sub-process of the state printer.
 Since the configuration is made through code, we'll just as well explain the interfaces.

 * `IFieldHarvester` deals with how/which fields are harvested from types.
 E.g. only public fields are printed.
 * `IValueConverter` handles Which types are converted into "simple values".
 Eg. the decimal type contains a lot of internal stuff, and usually we only want to get the numeric value printed.
 Or maybe you annotate enum values preser those values printed.
 * `IOutputFormatter` deals with turning tokens (internal representation of the object state) into a string form.

+Finally, culture specific printing of dates and numbers are supported.

 ## 2.1 FILO configuration - First In, Last Out